 Given the emergence of some beings, there necessarily must exist a beginningless being who brought those contingent beings into existence.
 This creator is God.

 God: the beginningless creator.

 The proof for the existence of God is called Burhan Al-Huduth (“the Proof of Emergence”).
-It can be expressed in the following manner:
+It can be argued for using the following syllogism:

 - If emergent beings exist, then a beginningless creator exists.

 - Emergent beings exist.

 - Therefore, a beginningless creator exists.

 Premise 1: If emergent beings exist, then a beginningless creator exists

 The first premise proposes that we can deduce the existence of a beginningless creator, by realizing the existence of emergent beings.

 This premise is true, because the set of all emergent beings is emergent, which necessitates the existence of an extrinsic specifier to have brought this set into existence.
-The extrinsic specifier cannot itself be emergent, otherwise it would belong to the set of all emergent begins.
+The extrinsic specifier cannot itself be emergent, otherwise it would belong to the set of all emergent beings.
 Thus, if the set of all emergent beings were emergent, then it must have been brought into existence by a creator that is not part of it.
-In other words, it would have been brought into existence by a beginningless creator.
+And an existent that is not part of the set of all emergents, is beginningless.
+Thus, the set of all emergents would have been brought into existence by a beginningless creator, if this set were emergent.

 Premise 2: Emergent beings exist